mikhashev/personal-context-manager/README.md

 ## Documentation

-Full technical description is available in [technical-description.md](docs/technical-description.md).
+- Full technical description is available in [technical-description.md](docs/technical-description.md).
-Quick start guide is available in [simple-guide.md](docs/simple-guide.md).
+- Quick start guide is available in [simple-guide.md](docs/simple-guide.md).
+- Use cases guides is available in [use cases](use-cases/).

 ## Use Cases